Elections

 How long is the term of office and when does it begin?

-The term of office is normally three (3) years and it begins at the first Council meeting following the October council meeting after the election.
+The term of office is normally three (3) years and it begins at the first Council meeting following the September Council meeting after the election.
 If there is a bi-election, the term will in all likelihood, be less than three (3) years.

 Do I get compensated for the time and work I perform for the College?